Snapshots and Forks

 Snapshots are created with the same CreateBucket API call, with an additional

-header: X-Tigris-Snapshot: true
+header: X-Tigris-Snapshot: true.

-X-Tigris-Snapshot: true; test snapshot description
+separator), e.g., X-Tigris-Snapshot: true; name=test snapshot name.

 - Go